 I am an astrophysicist, radio astronomer, and algorithm developer, and am currently a Research Associate at the University of Oxford’s e-Research Centre (OeRC).
 Prior to this, I was an Excellence Fellow at the Institute for Mathematics, Astrophysics, and Particle Physics (IMAPP) at Radboud University in Nijmegen, the Netherlands.
-I received my PhD from the University of Cambridge in 2012, where I was based at Trinity Hall and the Cavendish Laboratory.
+I received my PhD from the University of Cambridge in 2012, where I was based at Trinity Hall, the Cavendish Laboratory, and the Kavli Institute for Cosmology.
 I have since held positions as an Associate Lecturer at the Sydney Institute for Astronomy (SifA), University of Sydney, Australia, and as a scientific visitor at institutes in Italy and Germany.

 I started my career as a theoretical physicist at Royal Holloway, University of London.
 My research dissertation was on Kaluza-Klein cosmologies, and by adding extra dimensions to Einstein’s field equations, I was able to show that the extra dimensions intrinsically collapse and fuel the expansion of the 3 ordinary dimensions.
 Since then, I have moved into observational astrophysics, and most of my work to-date has been directly focussed on the run-up to the Square Kilometre Array (SKA) – a radio telescope that will essentially cover half the Earth with components located in both the Western Australian desert and in South Africa.
 The “Big Data” generated by the SKA will be enough to fill 15 million, 64 GB, iPods every day.
 That is 10 times the current global internet traffic.
 Our newly developed skills in handling such data will affect everyone from medical researchers, neuroscientists, data scientists, quantitative financial analysts, and the general public throughout the global community.